Manga Effects Every Artist Should Know!

 cross-hatching can be used as a background effect or a shading tool

-Depending on the intensity of the hatching and its application, different emotions can be evoked.
+Depending on the intensity of the hatching and the context of the illustration, different emotions can be evoked.
 Heavy and dark cross-hatching creates suspense or a sense of mystery, while lighter cross-hatching evokes feelings of uneasiness and anxiety.

 Examples on hair shading with single hatching and cross hatching gradient!